Powerlearnproject/se-assignment-day-2-git-and-github-Joy-kitet/README.md

 9. Delete the Branch-After merging, it's good practice to delete the feature branch to keep the repository tidy.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+Forking a repository on GitHub is a powerful feature that allows users to create their own copy of a repository under their GitHub account.
+This facilitates contributions to projects and collaboration, especially in open-source environments.

+      How forking differ from cloning
+1. Forking creates a separate copy of a repository on your GitHub account, allowing you to propose changes to the original repository while Cloning creates a local copy of a repository on your computer.
+Cloning is typically used to work on the code offline or to contribute to a repository you have access to.
+2. The forked repository exists on GitHub under your account but is still linked to the original repository while The cloned repository exists locally on your machine and is independent of the GitHub interface.
+3. Forking is Ideal for contributing to open-source projects where you don’t have direct write access to the original repository while Cloning is Used when you have access to the original repository, allowing you to work directly on it.
+4.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.